EvA: An Evidence-First Audio Understanding Paradigm for LALMs: Appendix

-\paragraph{Token length and temporal granularity.} Figure~\ref{fig:salmonn_length} compares the audio token sequence length after feature fusion in SALMONN versus EvA.
+\paragraph{Token length and temporal granularity.} Figure~\ref{fig:salmonn_length} compares the audio token sequence length after feature fusion in SALMONN and EvA.
 The Q-Former in SALMONN maps a long sequence of encoder features to a much shorter set of latent queries, thereby introducing temporal compression.
-In contrast, EvA preserves full temporal resolution: Time-Aware Alignment produces \(H_{\text{aligned}}\) on the Whisper timeline, and the inject-and-add fusion in Eq.~(6) yields \(E_{\text{fused}}\) without reducing sequence length.
-This non-compressive design ensures that short transient events and fine-grained temporal structure remain available to the downstream LLM, which is particularly important for perception-heavy benchmarks.
+In contrast, EvA preserves full temporal resolution: Time-Aware Alignment produces \(H_{\text{aligned}}\) on the Whisper timeline, and the inject-and-add fusion in Eq.~\eqref{eq:final_fusion} preserves sequence length.
+This non-compressive design keeps short transient events and fine-grained temporal structure available to the downstream LLM.

 \paragraph{Access to acoustic evidence.} Q-Former architectures typically only consume the encoder's final-layer features.
 For audio encoders, these top-layer representations are often more abstract and may lose low- and mid-level cues that are crucial for environmental sound and event recognition.
 EvA introduces an explicit cross-layer bypass that aggregates multiple CED layers, \(H_4, H_8, H_L\), into \(H_{\text{agg}}\) via the two-stage cascaded cross-attention.
 This allows the fusion module to reuse shallow, mid-level, and high-level acoustic information instead of relying solely on the last encoder layer.